apache/echarts-doc/en/option/series/tree.md

 ## itemStyle(Object)

-The style of each node in the tree, where [itemStyle.color] (~ series-tree.itemStyle.color) represents the fill color of the node, to distinguish the state of the subtree corresponding to `collapsing` or `expansion`.
+The style of each node in the tree, where [itemStyle.color](~series-tree.itemStyle.color) represents the fill color of the node, to distinguish the state of the subtree corresponding to `collapsing` or `expansion`.

 {{ use: partial-item-style(
     prefix = "##",